 I normally conduct an evaluation that will last from 2 to 4 sessions.
-During this time, we can both decide if I am the best person to provide the services that you need in order to meet your treatment goals.
-If psychotherapy is begun, I will usually schedule 60 - 90-minute sessions at a frequency we agree on, although some sessions may be longer or more frequent.
-Once an appointment hour is scheduled, you will be expected to pay for it unless you provide 48 hours advance notice of cancelation.
-It is important to note that insurance companies do not provide reimbursement for canceled sessions.
-If it is possible, I will try to find another time to reschedule the appointment.
+During this time, we can both decide if I am the best person to provide the services you need in order to meet your treatment goals.
+If psychotherapy is begun, I will usually schedule one 45-minute session

+(one appointment session of 45 minutes duration) per week at a time we agree on, although sometimes sessions may be more or less frequent.
+Once an appointment is scheduled, you will be expected to pay for it unless you provide 48 hours advance notice of cancellation.
+It is important to note that insurance companies do not provide reimbursement for cancelled sessions.